 6. Customize the table (add, remove, edit columns) according to your needs by hovering over the table headers and selecting the options required.

 To manage risks you first need to create a special type of project to Jira.
-This can be done only by using the “New Risk Management project” menu item from the Risk Manager Plus drop-down menu.
+This can only be done using the “New Risk Management project” menu item from the Risk Manager Plus drop-down menu.
 The SoftComply Risk Manager Plus knows whether it is a risk management project or any other project you have created to your Jira instance.
 Only risk management projects can have access to the features of the SoftComply Risk Manager.
 In other words, in order to manage your product risks you first need to create a new risk management project.

 1. The first step requires you to enter the project name, the project key and the project lead.
 These fields are the Jira standard fields that are required while creating a new project.